angular/components/src/lib/expansion/expansion.md

 expansion content.

 By default, the expansion panel header has a toggle icon at the right edge, pointing up when the panel is expanded and down when it's collapsed.
-The toogle icon can be hidden by setting the input property `toggleHide` to `true`.
+The toggle icon can be hidden by setting the input property `toggleHide` to `true`.

 ```html